a-b-street/abstreet/docs/articles/map/article.md

   - For the final product, lanes and such are just a contiguous array, indxed by numeric IDs.
-  - But sometimes, we need IDs that're the same between different boundary polygons of maps, like for hints.
-Refer to roads as two (longitude, latitude) points for these.
+  - But sometimes, we need IDs that're the same between different boundary polygons of maps, like for MapFixes.
+Using (longitude, latitude) pairs hits floating-point serialization and comparison issues, so referring to roads as (OSM way ID, OSM node ID 1, OSM node ID 2) works instead.
   - InitialMap has roads and intersections being deleted and merged.
 Compacting IDs is tedious, so instead just store the temporary road objects in a map, not array.